 The epidemiologic studies in our country reveal similar to the data in developed countries that rotavirus is a significant agent in hospitalized or outpatient cases with acute diarrhea.
 Even though it does not cause significant level of mortality and long-term squeal, high level of rotavirus disease burden and health care costs generate the justification for the recommending the use of rotavirus vaccine.
 Parents should be informed and if the parents agree, the vaccine is given.

 RVA can be given after the 6th week.
 RVA is given 2 or 3 doses depending on the manufacturer with 2-month interval; the last vaccine should be given before the 6-8th months.
 Recommended rotavirus vaccination should start in the first 6-12 weeks; the first dose should be given before the 15th week.
-In 2-dose schedule, RVA should be given in the 2 and 4th months (or 1, 2 and 2th months); in 3-dose schedule, it should be given 2, 3 and 4th months (or 2, 3 and 4th months).
+In 2-dose schedule, RVA should be given in the 2 and 4th months (or in the 2. or 3rd months); in 3-dose schedule, it should be given 2, 3 and 4th months (or 2, 3 and 4th months).

 Rotavirus vaccines can be given simultaneously with the other pediatric vaccines.
-There is no reliable data suggesting that vaccination should be applied to those with immune deficiency.
+There is no reliable data suggesting that vaccination should be completed with different rotavirus vaccines and its administration is not recommended.
+Since rotavirus vaccines are live virus ones, they should not be applied to those with immune deficiency.